godotengine/godot-website/collections/_article/year-in-review-2024.md

 And with that, the 2024 season comes to an end.
 What a year it has been, with the number of Godot submissions in game jams rising to new heights, [more people working for the Godot Foundation than ever before](https://godotengine.org/article/godot-foundation-update-dec-2024/), and most industry award shows featuring one if not more games made with Godot.

+A busy year inside the project as well.
+Too much to compile into a single article, unless you want to read pages of meeting notes and technical documentation.
+So instead, we chose to celebrate the past by looking back at one cherry-pick per month, something you might have missed during the scuffle but is worth learning about even now.

-So let us celebrate the past year by looking back at one key highlight per month - an event the team attended, a major project milestone being reached, or a fun moment online the Godot community gathered around.
-Likewise, we looked at the release dates of notable [Godot games on Steam](https://steamdb.info/tech/Engine/Godot/) and decided to introduce you to some favorites alongside our own news.
+This could be an event the team attended, a major project milestone being reached, or a fun moment online the Godot community gathered around.
+Likewise, we looked at the release dates of notable [Godot games on Steam](https://steamdb.info/tech/Engine/Godot/) and decided to introduce you to some favorites alongside our own organizational news.
+The separate tech highlight section might even introduce you to a feature or two you missed out on so far.

-Of course, we cannot forget the sheer amount of technological progress being made by thousands of contributors, so for the purpose of this review we checked in with the different maintainers as well.
-Find a summary of the most notable change per engine area (and tell us about your personal highlight [in the comments](https://forum.godotengine.org/))!

-But before we get to those, let us sneak in an announcement: this blog post is part of our newsletter project, which is starting this January!
-[Subscribe to "The Nodeletter"](https://godot.news/subscription/form) to get a regular digest of the most important Godot Engine news directly in your email inbox.
+But before we get started, let us sneak in an announcement: this blog post is part of our newsletter project, premiering this January.
+[Subscribe to "The Nodeletter"](https://godot.news/subscription/form) to get a regular digest of Godot Engine news directly in your email inbox!

 # Tech Highlights

+To be frank: there is no good way to summarize the work of hundreds of contributors across the span of an entire year without leaving out something important.
+The closest we can feasibly get are the [Godot 4.3 release page](https://godotengine.org/releases/4.3/), and the newly published [Godot 4.4 beta 1 release notes](https://godotengine.org/article/dev-snapshot-godot-4-4-beta-1/).

+For the purpose of this retrospective, we approached the engine maintainers directly, asking them to point us at one particularly compelling change they witnessed in their area of expertise.
+How many of these have you not heard about yet?

 ### 2D
 [2D parallax](https://docs.godotengine.org/en/stable/tutorials/2d/2d_parallax.html)